atom/teletype-server/README.md

 4. Once you're satisfied with your testing, click **Promote to production...** on the staging app to move the staging slug to the production app.

 ![screen shot 2017-09-28 at 11 51 43 am](https://user-images.githubusercontent.com/1789/30982049-8eef0d9e-a443-11e7-8e2b-bf143dbd24a4.png)

+## Chat-ops

+You can also interact with our Heroku pipeline on Slack via ChatOps.
+Check out [this page](https://devcenter.heroku.com/articles/chatops) for more information.